sl4m/sl4m.github.com/_posts/2012-01-16-rsa-public-key-interoperability-between-ruby-and-android.markdown

 I googled some more and found a [solution](http://stackoverflow.com/a/4033421) that extracts the [exponent and modulus][rsa-algorithm] from the public key.
 With the exponent and modulus, I can create a PublicKey object.

-## Solution #2: SpongyCastle and RSAPublicKeyStructure ([gist](https://gist.github.com/1617144))
+## Solution #2: Full Version of BouncyCastle and RSAPublicKeyStructure ([gist](https://gist.github.com/1617144))

-This solution requires libraries that are not available in the Android Standard Library.
+This solution requires classes that are not available in the Android Standard Library.
 A Google [result](http://code.google.com/p/android/issues/detail?id=3280) provides details about the problem with the Android Standard Library's crippled version of BouncyCastle.
-This prompted someone to create [SpongyCastle](https://github.com/rtyley/spongycastle): a repackage of BouncyCastle to be used in Android.
-SpongyCastle basically does two things:

-* moved all package names from org.bouncycastle.* to org.spongycastle.* to avoid classloader conflicts with the existing BouncyCastle in the Android Standard Library.
-* named the Java Security Provider to SC (BouncyCastle is BC).
+To remedy this problem, grab the full version of BouncyCastle and bring in only the required classes to extract the exponent and modulus of the public key string.

-After adding SpongyCastle to the build path, I created a static method that reads pre-Ruby 1.9.3 public keys, extracts the exponent and modulus, and returns a PublicKey object:
+After adding BouncyCastle classes, I created a static method that reads pre-Ruby 1.9.3 public keys, extracts the exponent and modulus, and returns a PublicKey object:

 {% highlight java %}
 import java.io.IOException;